rmarlatt/calculations/REQUEST.md

 # Request

+## These calculation are in the following:
+- Module - Request Management
+- Collection - Request

+---

 This calculation creates a dynamic window.
 Hides or shows attibutes based off of other attributes.

+- Attribute - DW_Ent_Hide Estimates

 ```
 import System